 line-height property.
 Set the

-Remember that this trick only works with a single line of text.
-If the content breaks into two or more lines, the space between each line would be as we specified in the
+It’s important to note that this method is effective only for a single line of text.
+If the content spans multiple lines, the spacing between lines will be equal to the

 5. Use CSS Table

 My preferred method for vertical alignment is using CSS Table, especially because it’s compatible with older browsers like Internet Explorer 8.
 This technique involves setting the container element’s display to